Already have a buyer or seller? Close the sale with DealNow.

 How Do I Buy a Car With PrivateAuto Pay?

-5. Once you receive notification that the seller has signed the bill of sale, approve payment.
-PrivateAuto Pay will instantly transfer the funds to the seller’s PrivateAuto Pay account.
+4. Once you receive notification that the seller has signed the bill of sale, you'll be prompted to release payment.
+PrivateAuto Pay will instantly transfer your money to the seller’s PrivateAuto Pay account and they will see confirmation.

 Is Paying With a Check Better Than Paying in Cash?